fiverbeyond/In-Otter-Words/_posts/2026-1-1-some-heroes-in-the-immigration-debate.md

 When Kilmar Abrego Garcia was thrown into CECOT, Senator Chris Van Hollen could have simply released a statement of vague sympathy.
 He could have deferred to the courts, or written a strongly worded letter, or distracted voters from the whole issue.

+"It is absolutely unjust and illegal to have this Marylander detained one more day in a notorious prison in El Salvador."[^chris-van-hollen-its-unjust]

 Instead, he took the time, resources, and effort to arrange a face-to-face visit with Kilmar [Cite the visit].
 Such a simple request, merely to meet face to face with a prisoner... and yet it evidently caused a scramble.
 The CECOT torture camp was publicly hailed as a place where no one would ever be allowed to leavve [cite this quote], but shortly before [check this] the Senator's visit, Kilmar did just that.
 Before the meeting, he was transferred to a different prison with more humane conditians, and eventually, he returned to the United States, making a proud open mockery of Kristi Noem's claims that he would never return).
 President (whatshisname's) attempt to make the visit look luxurious (by staging margaritas in the photo) backfired beautifully when the Senator took the time to publicly point out the staging [cite this].

 It's not often that I need to begrudgingly admire the actions of a U.S. Senator, but Van Hollen's boldness made me hope that, should I be whisked away without due process, my Senator might have the guts to stand up for me.